rtcniser/Propellor_Efficiency/README.md

   ```

   - Now we saw that the analog pin is giving us a value of 31-32 when the LED is glowing and the value is almost 0 when the LED is off.
 So we thought that we can differentiate between 0 and 1 with 20 as a good threshold value.
+- **Wednesday and Thursday: 30-31/08/2023**
+    - We tried to write the code for both encoder and decoder using Arduino Ide language but it was new so we couldn't do it.
+So we decided to use python for the same.
+We wrote the code for both encoder and decoder in python.
+The current version of the code can be find in the same repository.
+    - To translate python code to arduino, we used the Firmata library.
+We installed the library in the arduino IDE and uploaded the Standard Firmata code to the arduino.